Microsoft: 2020–present: Acquisitions, Xbox Series X/S, and Windows 11

 In June 2024, Microsoft announced it would be laying off 1,000 employees from the company's mixed reality and Azure cloud computing divisions.

-In June 2024, Microsoft announced that it was building a "hyperscale data centre" in South East Leeds.
+The same month, Microsoft announced that it was building a "hyperscale data centre" in South East Leeds.

 In July 2024, it was reported that the company was laying off its diversity, equity, and inclusion (DEI) team.

-On July 19, 2024, a global IT outage impacted Microsoft services, affecting businesses, airlines, and financial institutions worldwide.
+On July 19, a global IT outage impacted Microsoft services, affecting businesses, airlines, and financial institutions worldwide.
 The outage was traced back to a flawed update of CrowdStrike's cybersecurity software, which resulted in Microsoft systems crashing and causing disruptions across various sectors.
 Despite CrowdStrike's CEO George Kurtz clarifying that the issue was not a cyberattack, the incident had widespread consequences, leading to delays in air travel, financial transactions, and medical services globally.
 Microsoft stated that the underlying cause had been fixed but acknowledged ongoing residual impacts on some Microsoft 365 apps and services.

 In September 2024, BlackRock and Microsoft announced a $30 billion fund, the Global AI Infrastructure Investment Partnership, to invest in AI infrastructure such as data centers and energy projects.
-The fund has the potential to reach $100 billion with debt financing, and partners include Abu Dhabi-backed MGX and Nvidia, which will provide AI expertise.
+Partners include Abu Dhabi-backed MGX and Nvidia, which will provide AI expertise.
 Investments will primarily focus on the U.S., with some in partner countries.
 Microsoft also announced relaunch of its controversial tool, Recall, in November 2024 after addressing privacy concerns.
 Initially criticized for taking regular screenshots without user consent, Recall was changed to an opt-in feature instead of being default on.
 The UK's Information Commissioner's Office monitored the situation and noted the adjustments, which included enhanced security measures like encryption and biometric access.
 While experts regarded these changes as improvements, they advised caution, with some recommending further testing before users opted in.

 On February 28, 2025, Microsoft announced that Skype would be shutting down on May 5, 2025, to streamline its focus on Microsoft Teams.
 The company stated there would be no job cuts due to the shutdown.

-On April 4, 2025, Microsoft celebrated its 50th anniversary.

-On May 30, 2025, it was reported that Microsoft's Russian division would be preparing to file for bankruptcy, days after President Vladimir Putin stated that foreign services providers should be throttled in Russia to make way for domestic software, which included Microsoft.
-The company previously restructured operations in Russia in June 2022 after being significantly impacted by the Russian invasion of Ukraine, but stated those restructuring efforts have failed.
+In mid-2025, Microsoft's Russian division, Microsoft Rus LLC, filed for bankruptcy after President Vladimir Putin stated that foreign services providers should be throttled in Russia to make way for domestic software.
+The company had restructured operations in Russia after the 2022 Russian invasion of Ukraine, but those restructuring efforts had failed.

-On May 23, 2025, it was reported that Europol's European Cybercrime Centre has worked with Microsoft to disrupt Lumma Stealer, a significant infostealer threat.
+On May 23, 2025, it was reported that Europol's European Cybercrime Centre worked with Microsoft to disrupt Lumma Stealer, a significant infostealer threat.
 The joint operation targeted a sophisticated ecosystem that allowed criminals to exploit stolen information on a massive scale.